Cantemirești

 The House of Cantemirești or House of Cantemir was a Moldavian ruling boyar family.

 History

+The family was of Greek origin, speaking the Greek language natively.
+Demetrie Cantemir referred to a promise made by the Tsar of Russia that Cantemir, due to his Byzantine Greek imperial descent, would be declared Emperor of the Greeks after Constantinople was taken.
+The family also tended to speak Italian fluently, with some exceptions, as did most of the educated nobility in Moldavia.

-The family was of Tatar origin, and came from Crimea in the 17th century.
-In the 17th and 18th centuries it brought forth several Voivodes of Moldavia.
+The Cantemirești are considered to have been "proto-Phanariot"; in the 17th and 18th centuries it brought forth several Voivodes of Moldavia.
 On 21 August 1723, the family got the title Prince of the Holy Roman Empire from Emperor Charles VI.
 During 18th century, they moved to Russia, Great Britain and France.